iansolt/netbox-ips-from-librenms/README.md

 # LibreNMS/NetBox Sync

-Uses LibreNMS polling data to create and update IP Address records in NetBox.
+Script which uses LibreNMS polling data to create and update IP Address records in NetBox.
+My initial use case didn't involve device objects, so custom fields for IPs are used to populate polling data.
+In the future this will update devices as well.

 ![image](flowchart.png)